Triton Operator Documentation

 Instances of all types have one or more fixed IP addresses that are allocated at the time the instance is provisioned or when additional Network Interface Connectors (NICs) are added.

-Access to instances is initially by SSH only.
+Access to (non-Windows) instances is initially by SSH only (for Windows, use RDP).
 As described above, each user of Triton must have at least one SSH key added to their account before provisioning any instances.
 The keys on the account are used to permit access to instances in the following ways:

 - For infrastructure containers running SmartOS, a Triton technology called SmartLogin validates SSH key based access attempts directly against the key held in Triton.
 Keys are not stored in the instance itself although users have the option to do this if they so chose.
 Thus, any key stored on the Triton user account can be used to access an infrastructure container running SmartOS even if the key is added after the instance is provisioned.